JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 For HyperZoom sounds, sounds defined in "Wave\Sfx_HyperZoom.lst" are used if the lst file exists.
 The sounds are indexed by the crafts model index.
 For HyperEnd sounds, sounds defined in "Wave\Sfx_HyperEnd.lst" are used if the lst file exists.
 The sounds are indexed by the crafts model index.
 For HyperAbort sounds, sounds defined in "Wave\Sfx_HyperAbort.lst" are used if the lst file exists.
 The sounds are indexed by the crafts model index.

+For StarshipAmbient sounds, sounds defined in "Wave\Sfx_StarshipAmbient.lst" are used if the lst file exists.
+The sounds are indexed by the crafts model index.
+Suppose that the craft is "FlightModels\[Model].opt".
+To define which sound is played, create a file named "FlightModels\[Model]Sound.txt" or create a section named "[Sound]" in "FlightModels\[Model].ini".
+The format is:
+AmbientSoundOffsetX = offset in meters AmbientSoundOffsetY = offset in meters AmbientSoundOffsetZ = offset in meters AmbientSoundDistance = distance in meters

+Others custom sounds can be replaced in "Wave\Sfx_Sounds.lst".

 *** Credits ***